rsdoiel/antenna/snapshots.md

 date: 2025-06-03, from: Liliputing

 <p>Handheld game console maker Anbernic has revealed some of the features of the upcoming Anbernic RG Slide.
 We already knew that this was going to be the company&#8217;s first device with a PSP Go-like design featuring a screen that slides upward to reveal a game controller.
-Now we know more about that screen&#8230; and a bit [&#8230;]</p>
+Now we know more about that screen&#8230; and a [&#8230;]</p>
 <p>The post <a href="https://liliputing.com/anbernic-rg-slide-handheld-game-console-has-a-4-7-inch-120-hz-display-and-slide-out-game-controller/">Anbernic RG Slide handheld game console has a 4.7 inch 120 Hz display and slide-out game controller</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>